-This article is meant to be used in conjunction with the Looker documentation pageSetting Up and Testing a Git Connection.
-The steps here line up with the steps in that document.
-This post highlights the differences when setting up version control with Atlassian's BitBucket.
+This article is meant to be used in conjunction with the Looker documentation page Setting Up and Testing a Git Connection to configure a LookML project with SSH authentication.
+This post highlights the differences when setting up version control with a SSH key from Atlassian's BitBucket.

-- Looker will detect your Git provider and display a deploy key for your repo.
-(If Looker does not successfully detect your Git provider, it will ask you to choose from a drop-down.)
-Select the entire deploy key and copy it to your clipboard.
+- Looker will detect your Git provider and display an SSH deploy key for your repo.
+(If Looker does not successfully detect your Git provider, it will ask you to choose from a drop-down.
+Choose BitBucket.)
+Select the entire SSH deploy key and copy it to your clipboard.

 - In the SSH Keys page, click on the Add key button:

-- Add a title for the deploy key.
+- Add a title for the SSH deploy key.
 The name is not important, but you might want to include

 Lookerand your project title to keep track of it in the future.